Himba people: Customary practices

 The OvaHimba are polygamous, with the average Himba man being husband to two wives at the same time.
 They also practice early arranged marriages.
 Young Himba girls are married to male partners chosen by their fathers.
 This happens from the onset of puberty, which may mean that girls aged 10 or below are married off.
 This practice is illegal in Namibia, and even some OvaHimba contest it, but it is nevertheless widespread.

+Genetic testing was used in a 2020 study of a semi-nomadic group near the Angolan border.
+It showed that 48% of all children were conceived by a father outside of the marriage; and that more than 70% of the couples had at least one child from an extra-pair father.
+Furthermore, parents of both sexes could, with a reliability of 72 and 73% percent, tell which ones of their children were fathered by a man outside of the marriage.

 Among the Himba people, it is customary as a rite of passage to circumcise boys before puberty.
 Upon marriage, a Himba boy is considered a man.
 A Himba girl is not considered a fully-fledged woman until she bears a child.

 Marriage among the OvaHimba involves transactions of cattle, which are the source of their economy.
 Bridewealth is involved in these transactions; this can be negotiable between the groom's family and the bride's father, depending on the relative poverty of the families involved.
 In order for the bride's family to accept the bridewealth, the cattle must appear of high quality.
 It is standard practice to offer an ox, but more cattle will be offered if the groom's father is wealthy and is capable of offering more.